Ablation means to destroy. Doctors can use heat to destroy tumours that started in the liver (primary liver cancer).

 The 2 types of thermal ablation for liver cancer are:

 Radiofrequency ablation (RFA) is a type of electrical energy.

 You have RFA using one or more special needles called needle electrodes.
 The electrical current from the needle heats the cancer cells to high temperatures which destroy them.
 The heat only travels a short distance, so it doesn’t generally affect the rest of your liver tissue.
 You usually have the needles through your skin into the tumour.
 This is called percutaneous ablation.
 Some people might have this treatment as part of an operation.
 But this is more unusual.

 You have microwave ablation (MWA) in a similar way to RFA.
 But MWA uses a different type of energy called microwave energy.

 Your doctor might recommend RFA or MWA if you can’t have surgery to remove your cancer.
 This could be because:

 - the position of the cancer makes surgery difficult (for example, if it is near a major blood vessel or near the gallbladder)

-- you’re not well enough to have the surgery
+- you are not well enough to have the surgery

-For a very small tumour in the liver you might have RFA instead of surgery (liver resection).
+For a very small tumour in the liver you might have thermal ablation instead of surgery (liver resection).

 Before your treatment